RoeeShlosberg/RoeeShlosberg/README.md

 ### 🔭 Projects
 - **Netflix** – Full-stack, cross-platform streaming simulation.
 Powered by a **C++ recommendation engine**, **Node.js APIs**, **React frontend**, and **Android client**.
 Integrates with **MongoDB** for data storage and uses Docker for orchestration.
 - **TaskPilot** – AI-powered task manager API built with **FastAPI**.
-Includes user authentication, Redis caching, AI integration, and Dockerized architecture.
+Includes user authentication, Redis caching, AI integration, **React Client**, and Dockerized architecture.
 - **ShareSphere** – Backend system for managing users and shared content, built with **Nest.js (TypeScript)** and **PostgreSQL**.
 Features modular REST APIs, validation, authentication, and a fully Dockerized setup.
-- **Arkanoid** – Java-based implementation of the classic Arkanoid game demonstrating object-oriented programming principles and design patterns.
-Features multiple levels, collision physics, and scoring system.
+- **Arkanoid** – **Java-based** implementation of the classic Arkanoid game demonstrating **object-oriented programming principles and design patterns.** Features multiple levels, collision physics, and scoring system.
-- **MinProtBert** – Compact NLP protein model (**MinProtBERT**) for DNA-binding prediction and bioinformatics tasks, distilled from ProteinBERT.
+- **MinProtBert** – Compact NLP model for protein bioinformatics, distilled from ProteinBERT.
+Built with **PyTorch** and **Transformers**, pretrained and fine-tuned for token-level and whole-protein classification.
 - **BookStore** – Full-stack bookstore application using **.NET 8** and **Angular 17**.
 Features a secure REST API with JWT authentication, comprehensive test coverage with xUnit, and a complete CI/CD pipeline.

 ---